Skithblathnir/mjollnircoin/README.md

 - Features: Coin Control,QR Code support and UPNP

-For more information, as well as an immediately useable, binary version of the Mjollnircoin client sofware, see http://brokkir.github.io/mjollnircoin
+For more information, as well as an immediately useable, binary version of the Mjollnircoin client sofware, see http://sourceforge.net/projects/mjollnircoin/files/mjollnircoin-wallet/

+Mjollnircoin was first announced at https://bitcointalk.org/index.php?topic=577437.0

 Mining
 ------